whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 Big news:

-You are possibly sitting on a hotbed of allergens while reading this post.
+You are possibly sitting on a hotbed of allergens while reading this post!

 Let me explain: